stringparser/parth/readme.md

 ### parth properties

  - `regex`: an array of carefully ordered regexes
- - `regex.master`: a regex encapsulating all the regexes given
+ - `regex.master`: regex aggregating what was learned
  - `store.children`: all paths added for match are here

 ## why